warmspringwinds/pytorch-segmentation-detection/README.md

 | Resnet-18-8s   | Seq # 3  | 96.0   | in prog.           | in prog.       |28 ms.| [Dropbox](https://www.dropbox.com/s/4lemtiaacrytatu/resnet_18_8s_best.pth?dl=0)            |
 | Resnet-34-8s   | Seq # 3  | in prog.   | in prog.           | in prog.  | 50 ms.  | in prog.            |

-* -- Specified method tested on the 0.5 reduced resoulution (512 x 640).
+Resnet-9-8s network was tested on the 0.5 reduced resoulution (512 x 640).

 Qualitative results (on validation sequence):